 File Divorce in California Without A Lawyer

-If you want to file a divorce in California, the law does not require you to hire a lawyer to settle this issue.
-Most divorce proceedings can be easily handled without involving lawyers and the high expense that comes with using a lawyer’s services.
+If you want to file a divorce in California, you are not required to hire a lawyer.
+In fact, most divorce proceedings can be easily handled without lawyers and the high expense that comes with their services.

 • Ambiguities in a prenuptial or postnuptial agreement

 • Contested issues of community or separate property status

 • Property division dealing with royalties, offshore accounts and hidden assets

 - Child support;